-Certified electronic health record technology (CEHRT) is required for participation in the advancing care information performance category of the Quality Payment Program (QPP).
-Under Merit-based Incentive Payment System (MIPS) scoring, MIPS-eligible clinicians and groups may qualify for a reweighting of their advancing care information performance category score to 0 percent of the final score if they meet the criteria outlined below.
-The 25 percent weighting of the advancing care information performance category would be reallocated to the quality performance category.
+Certified electronic health record technology (CEHRT) is required for participation in the Promoting Interoperability performance category of the Quality Payment Program (QPP).
+Under Merit-based Incentive Payment System (MIPS) scoring, MIPS-eligible clinicians and groups may qualify for a reweighting of their Promoting Interoperability performance category score to 0 percent of the final score if they meet the criteria outlined below.
+The 25 percent weighting of the Promoting Interoperability performance category would be reallocated to the Quality performance category.
 Simply lacking CEHRT does not qualify the MIPS-eligible clinician or group for reweighting.
 MIPS-eligible clinicians and groups that are participating in a MIPS Alternative Payment Model may be exempted from reporting information for the advancing care information performance category if they meet the criteria outlined below:

 A MIPS-eligible clinician or group may submit a Quality Payment Program Hardship Exception Application, citing one of the following specified reasons for review and approval: